-I am writing this after just surviving my first week of a new job that gave me the worst imposter syndrome I’ve had since I first started working as a software engineer.
+I am writing this after starting new job just last week that gave me the worst anxiety I’ve had since I first started working as a software engineer.
 To be clear, it had nothing to do with the job itself or how anyone treated me.
 In fact, I was pretty surprised to feel imposter syndrome at all because I’ve had a lot of different jobs in the past four years and have been pretty good at transitioning.
 Let me provide some context before I dig into what helped me overcome this syndrome.

 In that first week the logical part of me knew that how I’m feeling is silly because I’ve proven myself many times and worked in multiple challenging environments.
 Still, the emotional part of me has not caught up yet.
 My first real coding job was at a startup that was growing rapidly but since then I’ve worked in more corporate environments where work was done at a slower pace and the stack was less than modern.
 That made my new environment seem more intimidating, which triggered feelings of insecurity.
 Of course, the other big cause of my imposter syndrome was my own lack of confidence, stemming from some negative experiences I had in the past.

 In my first tech job I learned AngularJS, and there were plenty of other jobs available using that framework that I could apply for.
 Naturally, I did just that – and ended up with several years in a row of pure Angular experience.
 In retrospect, this was perhaps a more questionable decision, which I discuss in another blog post.
-Over the past few years I settled down into a role as a front end developer.
-This was not because I didn’t have any interest in back-end or other areas of technology, but because it made sense at the time given my non-traditional background (starting out as a designer with a bachelor’s degree in visual arts).
+Over the past few years I settled down into a role as a front end developer, leaning toward positions where I could find a creative coding niche.
+I had some interest in learning back-end or other areas of technology, but I was afraid of veering away from my strength (since I started out as a designer with a bachelor’s degree in visual arts, front end was easier than back end).
+What I didn’t know at the time was that front end developers and designers are sometimes looked down on by full stack and back end developers.

 My non-traditional background combined with being a woman in tech were two of the reasons for my negative experiences in the past that led to my imposter syndrome.
 Often I felt like these things were counted against me the second I walked through the door.
 That is another reason why, for years I was applying for jobs with AngularJS.
 It felt like the safest and most secure path, because I knew that framework already and it was hard enough to prove myself without extra burdens.
 This is something I believe a lot of women and non-traditional programmers experience, and what holds many of us back.